ombulabs/blog/_posts/2019-10-4-manual-testing-how-to-become-a-better-tester-of-your-own-code.markdown

 Here at OmbuLabs we work with user stories.
 And every user story has a definition and a scope.
 Therefore, we have a bug that needs to be fixed, a feature that needs to be added, a chore that needs to be performed, and other situations specific to the project.
 What all of these have in common is they present a problem to be solved.
 As such, there is a specific result or outcome that is expected.

-Now, we have automated tests in place to make sure a feature does what it needs and produces the expected outcome.
+Now, we have automated tests in place to make sure a feature does what it needs and produces the expected outcome or a bug fix actually fixed the bug.
 But there are aspects that need manual testing.
 How does it look on the screen?
 What if the user decides to follow an alternate path to get the same result?

 When manually testing your own code, always go back to the user story and go through the intended flow.
 Does everything work as expected?
 Do you see exactly what you’re supposed to see?
 Is it easy enough for a non-technical person to follow those steps?
 Where could errors happen?
 What are the edge cases that a non-technical user could try?